BlueNetSec/EvasionAndBypass/ClientSideWithWindowsScriptHost/README.md

 Method 2: To Do, Let's make the dropper proxy-aware, research setProxy method, Page 107.

 ## Mix Jscript and C#
 Let's run payload completely from memory by using Win32 APIs.
 We can't invoke Win32API directly from Jscript.
 We'll embed a complited C# assembly in the Jscript file and execute it.
+We will need to use the [DotNetToJScript github code](https://github.com/tyranid/DotNetToJScript), once complie the example source code, we will use [DotNetToJScript.exe](/ClientSideWithWindowsScriptHost/DotNetToJScript.exe) with [NDesk.Options.dll](/ClientSideWithWindowsScriptHost/NDesk.Options.dll) to compile [ExampleAssembly.dll](/ClientSideWithWindowsScriptHost/DotNetToJScript.exe) into an [demo.js](/ClientSideWithWindowsScriptHost/demo.js) jscript.